DocNow/hydrator/README.md

 [releases](https://github.com/DocNow/hydrator/releases) for OS X, Windows and Linux installers.

-**Note for OS X users**
+**Note for OS X Users**

-Since the Hydrator has not been [signed](https://developer.apple.com/developer-id/) the first time you attempt to open the Hydrator the start up will be prevented because it's not from a Apple developer.
-To get around this find the Hydrator app in your Applications folder, control-click on it, select and then click Open.
-From this point on your application should start normally.
+Since the Hydrator has not been [signed](https://developer.apple.com/developer-id/) your initial start up of the Hydrator will be prevented, because the disk image has not been signed by a registered Apple developer.
+You can convince OS X to open it anyway by locating the Hydrator app in your *Applications* folder, control-clicking on it, selecting and then clicking *Open* (see the screenshot below).
+From this point on your Hydrator should start normally.

 <img width="800" src="https://raw.githubusercontent.com/docnow/hydrator/master/images/osx-open.png">